2i2c-org/zero-to-bootcamp/_sources/tech/index.md

 ### repo2docker
 [`repo2docker`](https://github.com/jupyterhub/repo2docker) is a tool to build a Docker image based on configuration files like `requirements.txt`.
 It is what's used in BinderHub's like [mybinder.org](https://mybinder.org) for example.

-### sops
+### sops and KMS
-[`sops`](https://github.com/mozilla/sops) is a tool integrating with some _key management system_ (KMS), and this can help you avoid needing to have encrypted content in a git repository.
-To store encrypted content in a git repository has downsides related to it being hard to manage situations when a decryption key is exposed.
+[`sops`](https://github.com/mozilla/sops) is a tool integrating with popular _Key Management Services_ (KMS). `sops` and a KMS can help you reduce the security issues of storing encrypted content in a git repository.

+These are benefits using `sops` and a KMS for encryption:
+- `sops` help you edit files in memory without storing them decrypted on your computer.
+- The underlying KMS help you store also the key to decrypt off your computer.
+- If the credentials used by `sops` to work with the KMS become exposed, such as a key for a _service account_ with permissions to access the KMS, you have some better options than if the decryption key itself was leaked.
+  - You can _revoke_ the key to the service account that was exposed.
+  - You can _audit_ the KMS logs to decide if you think someone got hold of the decryption key while it was possible using the exposed service account key.

+#### Hubploy's sops integration

+As using `helm` to upgrade your Helm chart requires access to decrypted secrets on the file system, you still end up with decrypted files on the file system which should be avoided.
+Thankfully, Hubploy's integration with `sops` help to ensure those are only temporarily stored on the file system meanwhile `helm upgrade` run, to be deleted directly after.

 ### jupyter-book
 [`jupyter-book`](https://github.com/executablebooks/jupyter-book) is a command line tool with [excellent documentation](https://jupyterbook.org) that help you all the way to get a good looking published website based on Jupyter notebooks and Markdown files.

-### GitHub Actions
+### CI - GitHub Actions
+Continuous Integration (CI) is the practice and tooling to automate procedures following a change to a git repository.

-By putting `.yaml` files in a GitHub repository's `.github/workflows` folder, instructions within the files will automatically be followed by GitHub's automated system referred to as _GitHub Actions_.
-A `jupyter-book` can for example be automatically built into HTML files and published by _GitHub Pages_ - GitHub's free service to publish basic websites.
+For example, by putting `.yaml` files in a GitHub repository's `.github/workflows` folder, instructions within the files will automatically be followed by GitHub's automated system referred to as _GitHub Actions_.

+Possible uses of a CI system:
+- To build a documentation with `jupyter-book` into HTML and JavaScript, and then pass it to be published by _GitHub Pages_ - GitHub's free service to publish basic websites.
+- To run `hubploy` to deploy an updated version of a Helm chart to a Kubernetes cluster.

 ````{margin}
 ```{admonition} Learn Grafana and Prometheus